 ACT INFORMATION CIRCULAR:

 NOTE: This information circular is intended to explain legislation and provide specific information.
 Every effort has been made to ensure the contents are accurate.
-However, if a discrepancy should occur in interpretation between this special notice and governing legislation, the legislation takes precedence.
+However, if a discrepancy should occur in interpretation between this information circular and governing legislation, the legislation takes precedence.

-- TRA encourages self-assessment in tax and incentive programs administered in Alberta.
+- TRA encourages self-assessment in tax and tax credit programs administered in Alberta.
 Therefore, TRA welcomes submissions that show intent to voluntarily correct previous contraventions of the Act.

 - finding an error in a taxpayer’s understanding of a point in tax law; or

 - reconsideration of deliberate circumvention of the Act.

 - TRA generally adopts the Canada Revenue Agency’s (CRA) two-track approach including the guidelines and conditions for determining the General and the Limited Programs and special circumstances where relief may not be considered.
 Effective March 1, 2018, adopting the CRA’s approach, VDP applications relating to corporate income tax disclosures may fall into one of two tracks.

 - The first track is a General Program.
 If a VDP application is accepted under the General Program, the taxpayer will be eligible for penalty relief and partial interest relief.